WGBH-MLA/AAPB2/app/views/exhibits/exampleexhibit.md

 ### The Main Section Title

 The Main Section is a section where the main content will be displayed.
 No other content will be permitted in this area.
-If you see a mote of secondary content in this space, raise your hand, and a proctor will approach you to neutralize the offending content.
+If you see any manner of secondary content in this space, raise your hand, and a chaperone will approach you to neutralize the offending content.
 The Main Section makes no warranty or guarantee as to the veracity of the content within or without.
 This content is best viewed with the eyes.

 #### Next: [First Section](/exhibits/exampleexhibit/first)